Thanks to brain imaging studies and other research, we know a lot about

 Fact: The stereotype of kids with ADHD is that they race around and can’t stop moving.
 But not all kids with ADHD have hyperactivity as a symptom.
 And for those who do, hyperactivity usually goes away or lessens as they get older.

-There are three types of ADHD.
+.
 One doesn’t have an impact on activity levels at all.
 This type of ADHD is sometimes called ADD, and it mainly impacts attention.

 Myth #5: Only boys have ADHD.